himanshukaushik1/30DaysToCode/README.md

 # SDE-PROBLEMS
 # Day1: (Arrays)
-Find the duplicate in an array of N integers.\n
+Find the duplicate in an array of N integers.
 Sort an array of 0’s 1’s 2’s without using extra space or sorting algo Repeat and Missing Number
 Merge two sorted Arrays without extra space